simpixelated/simpixelated.com/content/posts/2021-01-20-converting-from-word-press-to-gatsby-js/index.md

 I've attempted to rebuild my blog with both Next.js and Gatsby.js; as of today, I don't think you can go wrong with either choice.
 If your website is mostly just a blog, I've found Gatsby to be a bit quicker setup, with an ecosystem of plugins for accomplishing all the common tasks.
 However if you really need to customize your setup, especially when it comes to routing or whatever, then Next.js might be a better fit.
 I went with Gatsby.js and so far I've been very happy.

+My main goals for the conversion were:

+- local content management (no more security risk from a publicly accessible admin)
+- write blog posts in Markdown, with version control
+- 100% static export able to be hosted for free on Netlify (or GitHub pages)
+- massively improve page speed performance

 Here are the main tools that I used to convert from WordPress to Gatsby.js:

 - [Gatsby.js](https://www.gatsbyjs.com/docs/) (obviously)